hamstu/yomitan-api/README.md

 6. Go to `General` and enable `Enable Yomitan API`.

-7. Click `More...` and click the `Test` button to see if MeCab was installed correctly.
+7. Click `More...` and click the `Test` button to see if the Yomitan API was installed correctly.
 You may need to wait a few seconds after enabling the setting for the native messaging component to start up.

 ## How to find your extension ID